The-going/evlproject/content/core/kernel-api/_index.md

 {{% notice tip %}}
-Now, you may wonder: _"what if an out-of-band operation is ongoing in the driver on a particular file, while I'm closing the last VFS-maintained reference to that file?"_ Well, the [close(2)](http://man7.org/linux/man-pages/man2/close.2.html) call will block until the out-of-band operation finishes, at which point the `.release()` handler may proceed with dismantling the file.
+Now, you may wonder: _"what if an out-of-band operation is ongoing in the driver on a particular file, while I'm closing the last VFS-maintained reference to that file?"_ Well, with a properly written EVL driver, the [close(2)](http://man7.org/linux/man-pages/man2/close.2.html) call should block until the out-of-band operation finishes, at which point the `.release()` handler may proceed with dismantling the file.
 A [simple rule] ({{% relref "core/kernel-api/file/_index.md#evl_release_file" %}}) for writing EVL